ASVA Conference 2025 Programme

 Laura Bauld & Michael Mackinnon

-Jillian Scholfield, Service Manager for Culture, Events & Tourism,
+Jillian Schofield, Service Manager for Culture, Events & Tourism, Stirling Council.
+ASVA board member.

 The Burrell Collection prides itself in making the museum accessible to diverse communities.
 This session explores their successful project to create translations of in-venue content in 10 local community languages.
 It will offer practical insights in selecting languages reflective of our audiences and schools, procuring high-quality professional translations including British Sign Language and Gaelic, and evaluating the impact of these translations in-gallery and online.